Pitsea: Employment

 Most people living in Pitsea commute to either Basildon, Southend or London for employment.

-Pitsea has a fair amount of office spaces as well, which can be found in Pembroke House in the main Pitsea Centre, Broadway Chambers in the main Pitsea Broadway, and Tudor Chambers located in Station Lane.
+Pitsea has many office spaces, which can be found in Pembroke House in the main Pitsea Centre, Broadway Chambers on the main Pitsea Broadway and Tudor Chambers on Station Lane.
 The offices include solicitors, insurance companies, an accounting software company and an employment agency.

-To the north of Pitsea is the Burnt Mills Industrial Estate which has many industrial units, including freight delivery, printing, a car wreck yard and a small amount of manufacturing, including Gardner Aerospace.
+To the north of Pitsea is the Burnt Mills Industrial Estate, which has many industrial units including freight delivery, printing, a car wreck yard and a small amount of manufacturing, including Gardner Aerospace.
 Also in this area is the main delivery depot for the courier T.N.T.
-The area also has the main sewage treatment works which during the summer has reportedly been the cause of a nasty stink, although Essex and Suffolk Water deny there is anything wrong with it.
-Also further along from there is the main local depot for the cable TV company Telewest Blueyonder, which came to the area in the early 1990s under the name of United Artists before changing its name to Telewest and then more recently to Virgin Media.
-This previously had been the main customer service centre for United Artists.
+The area also has the main sewage treatment works which during the summer has reportedly been the cause of a nasty smell, although Essex and Suffolk Water deny that it is at fault.
+Further along is the main local depot for the cable TV company Telewest Blueyonder, which came to the area in the early 1990s under the name of United Artists before changing its name to Telewest and then more recently to Virgin Media.
+This had previously been the main customer service centre for United Artists.

 Local issues

-In the land between the sewage treatment works and the Hovefields Industrial Park, there have been ongoing talks of building a large incinerator, much to the town residents' disagreement.
-This has led to local disapproval with petitions having been signed and handed to the government.
-The fumes which would be churned out by the chimneys on the incinerator and what effect they could have on local people's health were the main concerns.
-However, after agreement between Essex County Council, Balfour Beatty and Urbaser building work started in 2013 and the plant opened in 2015.
+In the land between the sewage treatment works and the Hovefields Industrial Park is a large incinerator.
+This created some local disapproval in its planning, with petitions having been signed and handed to the Government; the main concerns were fumes from the chimneys on the incinerator and what effect they could have on local people's health.
+However, after agreement between Essex County Council, Balfour Beatty and Urbaser, building work started in 2013 and the plant opened in 2015.

 Pitsea Tip has been in operation throughout the 20th century on the Pitsea Marshes.
 It has been reputedly the source of a nasty smell which affects both Pitsea and Canvey Island, although scientific evidence completed on behalf of the landfill operator Veolia proved inconclusive.

-In 2013 it was announced that developers wanted to build a new village on land in between Pitsea and Bowers Gifford.
+In 2013, it was announced that developers wanted to build a new village on land in between Pitsea and Bowers Gifford.
 The development was being put forward by Meridian Strategic Land but was plainly rejected in September 2013, as it did not fall within the town plan.
-Meridian raised an appeal to the Government Inspector, and an outcome is due late 2014.
+Meridian raised an appeal to the Government Inspector and an outcome was due late 2014.